Painted Monasteries of Bucovina: Visiting Guide

 If you see only one, make it Voronet.
 Stephen the Great founded the church in 1488, reputedly built in three months and three weeks, to mark his victory at the Battle of Vaslui; the exterior frescoes came later, added in 1547 under Metropolitan Grigorie Rosca.
 Its fame rests on two things: a colour and a scene.

 The colour is “Voronet blue,” an intense azurite blue that dominates the walls and has its own name in Romania.
-Restorers still cannot fully reproduce how it has stayed so vivid after five centuries in the open, and standing in front of it you understand the “Sistine Chapel of the East” nickname is doing real work, not just tourist-brochure duty.
+Restorers still can’t fully reproduce how it has stayed so vivid after five centuries in the open, and standing in front of it you understand the “Sistine Chapel of the East” nickname is doing real work, not just tourist-brochure duty.
 The scene is the Last Judgment, which fills the entire western wall in registers: rows of saints and apostles on one side, a river of fire and tumbling sinners on the other.
 Give it ten minutes and you start reading it like a comic strip.

 Voronet sits about 6 km from Gura Humorului, which makes it the easiest of the four to reach and the natural anchor for a day out here.